 As always, we love to hear from you.
 Maybe you know another single event that helps explain an area of research.
 Email that to us at firstname.lastname@example.org.
 We're also on Instagram, Facebook and Twitter.
 Generally, we are @planetmoney.

-Today's show was produced by Darian Woods and engineered by Isaac Rodriguez.
+Today's show was produced by Darian Woods and engineered by Isaac Rodrigues.
 Alex Goldmark is our supervising producer.
 And Bryant Urstadt edits the show.
 I'm Kenny Malone.

 (SOUNDBITE OF ARCHIVED NPR BROADCAST)